CoderKonig/SWE/README.md

 # SWE
-SWE Files and Commits CSC
+SWE Files, All commits are in Master branch.